scriban/scriban/doc/builtins.md

 - `list`: The input list
 - `delimiter`: The delimiter string to use to separate elements in the output string
+- `function`: An optional function that will receive the string representation of the item to join and can transform the text before joining.

 #### Returns